-College Football: The 50 Greatest Books on the Sport
+College Football: The Top 50 Greatest Books On The Sport

 As one of the most storied sports in America, it should come as no surprise that college football has been written about so extensively and eloquently.